ojarsbuddy/bbo/bbo directing messages.md

 Claim hands when you can.
 BE KIND, Zero tolerance in effect.
 Have fun!

-Click a bid made by an opponent to silently request an explanation.
+Click a bid made by an opponent to silently r equest an explanation.

 Clock is winding down, pick up the pace if you are still playing.